Techtonica/curriculum/projects/weather-app.md

   - You'll put N/A for student ID and a year from now for expiration is fine.
   - A prompt should let you know that an email will come and the student registration should be applied in a few hours.
   - Please note that for this project we using the APi 2.5 that allows you to fetch current weather data using the name of the city.
-If you want to read the docummentation of the API please follow [this link](https://openweathermap.org/current#name)
+If you want to read the documentation of the API please follow [this link](https://openweathermap.org/current#name)

   <img width="470" alt="After submit Open Weather Map Student" src="https://user-images.githubusercontent.com/102179075/221019725-346c5d71-c1d4-43fc-b600-1b1fdf3cc46d.png">

 - You will use React to show the results of the API fetch to your frontend